Is “Nothing” Sacred?

 Some pop literature about the “true nature of reality”, or “emptiness”, also uses “nothingness”, “non-existence”, “the void”, and “non-being” interchangeably and without good definitions.
 No wonder people get confused.

 For some the definition of “emptiness” as “nothing” is supported by the famous claim that Zen is a transmission “beyond words” and “outside the scriptures.”
 That is: they conclude that because emptiness is declared to be expressible it must be incomprehensible, and therefore emptiness, and the vast literature referring to it, are devoid of meaning.

 This claim had a natural appeal to people raised on Dr. Seuss, Bob Dylan, Camus, Sartre, James Joyce, Derrida and Foucault.
 It appealed to people trained via politics, entertainment and academic literature to devalue language as a reliable conveyor of meaning and to mistrust the validity of meaning in general.

 This Zen language is prefigured in Lao Tzu.
 In the Tao Te Ching, Chapter 1, he says:

 The Tao that can be expressed is not the eternal Tao.

-Words can direct our attention to the things they refer to but it cannot be them.
-We know that.
-We also know that language can be useful and meaningful, even as it helps us to see beyond the limitations of language.
+Words can direct our attention to the things they refer to but cannot be them.
+Everyone knows that.
+We also know that language can be useful and meaningful, even as it helps us to see beyond the limits of language.

-They may have misunderstood Zen, and even asked about it, but their Zen teachers rebuked or guided them with “There is nothing to understand!”
+They may have misunderstood Zen, and even asked about it, but many of their Zen teachers rebuked for thinking, or guided them with “There is nothing to understand!”
+Followed by “Just sit!”

 It is easy to get lost in the post-modernist’s epistemological swamp.
 It is good to find your way out.
-Of the four interpretations listed here this one is philosophically incoherent and, as a practical matter, quite harmful.
+Of the four interpretations listed here this one, nihilism, is philosophically incoherent and in practice harmful.